mfouad/awesome-egypt-opensource/README.md

 ### Browser Extensions

 * [KL13NT/ally-reads](https://github.com/KL13NT/ally-reads) - An accessibility suite giving you control over what you read.
 Modifies visual aspects at will to make content more readable.
+* [AnonTab](https://github.com/0xSobky/AnonTab) - AnonTab allows you to browse safely, anonymously and privately to any suspicious URLs from within your everyday browser.

 ### Chatbot Frameworks